Yamaha V9958

-The Yamaha V9958 is a Video Display Processor used in the MSX2+ and MSX turbo R series of home computers, as the successor to the Yamaha V9938 used in the MSX2.
+The Yamaha V9958 is a Video Display Processor used in the MSX2+ and MSX turbo R series of home computers, as the successor to the Yamaha V9938 used in the MSX2, as well as the "TI Image Maker" video expansion for the TI-99/4A home computer.
 The main new features are three graphical YJK modes with up to 19268 colors and horizontal scrolling registers.
 The V9958 was not as widely adopted as the V9938.